MooersLab/org-mode-voice-in/README.md

 - tables that enable computations to be run automatically on a by-row or by-column basis

 All the features of org-mode are best accessed by using the Emacs text editor.
-However, several other text editors support the editing of org documents.
+However, several other text editors (e.g., VS Code, NeoVim) support org documents.

 I use these voice commands to draft org-mode documents within 750 words.com.
 Then, I copy and paste my dictated text into Emacs for further editing.

 Yes, I am not a fanatical Emacs user; I use other tools.
-I would use these other tools even if I had VS Code for my favorite text editor.
+I would use these other tools even if VS Code was my favorite text editor.

-As indicated on my front page, I ardently believe Emacs is the ultimate text editor and that anyone serious about working with text and most computer code will eventually find themselves using Emacs.
+As indicated on my front page, I ardently believe Emacs is the ultimate text editor and that anyone serious about working with text and most computer code will eventually use it.
-I sure wish I had started using Emacs a decade earlier.
+I wish I had started using Emacs a decade earlier.

-The current progression is for people to start out using VS Code, and then they might switch to using Vim.
+The current progression is for people to start using VS Code and then switch to Vim.
-After a few years of Vim, they finally realize how crappy Vimscirpt is and then switch to Emacs.
+After a few years of Vim, they finally realized how much fun they are missing by not using Emacs LISP to configure their editor.
-However, a recent report demonstrated how computer science students could start by using Emacs within a few weeks, thereby skipping the unnecessary phases of moving through the VS Code and then Vim before reaching Emacs.
+However, a recent report demonstrated how computer science students could start using Emacs within a few weeks, thereby skipping the unnecessary phases of moving through the VS Code and Vim before reaching Emacs.

 ## Usage
 After the commands have been uploaded, you can utilize them straight away.
 Simply activate Voice In by using a keyboard shortcut and dictate the command.

 ## Installation
-The commands are mapped to the text that is actually inserted.
+The commands are mapped to the text that is inserted.
-Each command is paired with the inserted text on a single line in of a comma separated value file.
+Each command is paired with the inserted text on a single line in a comma-separated value file.
 Use the bulk ad button in Voice In Plus to upload these commands into your collecton of custom commands.

 ## Contents of the library